What are you looking for?

 PLAN YOUR VISIT

-If you're coming to Cardiff for a sporting event and you need a helping hand to plan your journey, then make sure you head over to our Visitor Information pages.
-There you will find advice on travel and transport, car parking, maps of the city and tips for tourists.
+If you're coming to Cardiff for a sporting event and need a helping hand to plan your journey, then check out our advice on public transport, active travel, car parking and road closures - plus maps of the city to help you get to the centre of the action.